 How the termination of service data flows is detected, is specified in TS 23.503 [202].
 Termination of the service data flow itself does not trigger Charging Data Request [Update].

 The CDR generation mechanism processed by the CHF upon receiving Charging Data Request [Initial, Update, Termination] issued by the SMF for these chargeable events, is specified in clause 5.2.3.

-Table 5.2.1.4-3 summarizes the set of default trigger conditions and their category which shall be supported by the MB-SMF.
-For "immediate report" category, the table also provides the corresponding Charging Data Request [Initial, Update, Termination] message sent from MB-SMF towards the CHF.